 An opportunity, not a burden.

-Harmoni first began when our founder, Megan Majd, filmed a documentary with Megan Towle, Callie Chamberlain, and several other women in Greece.
+Harmoni first began when co-founders, Megan Majd and Megan Towle (yes, we know), filmed a documentary with several other women in Greece.
 They noticed that the refugees and migrants they were working with were completely dependent on aid.

 They had no opportunities to make an income, but they did have the desire to work.
 So the team founded Harmoni, an organization dedicated to finding innovative solutions to refugee unemployment starting with microwork.